top of page

 Please make sure your fireplace or stove is unmade and has cooled down.
 Remove any breakable items and furniture away from the fireplace, leaving me at least 2 meters of space in which to work if possible.

-Yes, I am insured with Axa and have public liability insurance for up to 3 million pounds, as well as professional indemnity insurance.
+Yes, at Meon Valley Chimney Sweep I am insured with Axa and have public liability insurance for up to 5 million pounds, as well as professional indemnity insurance.

-HOW OFTEN MUST I HAVE MY CHIMNEY SWEPT?
+HOW OFTEN SHOULD I HAVE MY CHIMNEY SWEPT IN THE UK?

 It depends upon the type of fuel you burn and how often you use your stove or fireplace.
-Stove and flue installers recommend the following...
+Stove and flue manufacturers recommend the following...

 Smokeless fuel - at least once a year